 Following is more detailed information on getting ethics opinions for a few selected states.

-California: You can get selected California Ethics Opinions from the State Bar of California Web site , where they are posted by the State Bar of California Committee on Professional Responsibility and Conduct.
+California: You can get selected California Ethics Opinions (back to 1965) from the State Bar of California Web site , where they are posted by the State Bar of California Committee on Professional Responsibility and Conduct.
 Westlaw has California ethics opinions (CAETH-EO) back to 1977; Lexis has them also (ETHICS;CABAR), though I'm not sure how far back.
 Selected ethics opinions are published in the State Bar's Compendium on Professional Responsibility.
 The Los Angeles County Bar publishes their ethics opinions in The Los Angeles Lawyer.

 Maryland: Advisory opinions of the Maryland State Ethics Commission are included at the end of Title 19A of the electronic version of the Maryland regulations, COMAR Online.
 Ethics Opinions of the Maryland State Bar Association are published in Opinions on Ethics and Professional Responsibility and posted in the members-only section of the Association web site.

 For ethics opinions concerning Maryland Judges, see the Judicial Ethics section of "Maryland - Judicial Branch."